hyojeongyunn/milvus-agg-bulk-vec-design/README.md

 # Advanced Multi-Vector Query Processing in Milvus

 ## Summary
-Support aggregation results of multiple query vectors.
+Support aggregating results of multiple query vectors.

 ## Background
 Multi-vector search is finding k similiar sets of vectors from given a set of vectors (query) among the collection of set of vectors.